parrt/msds501/projects/enron.md

 We'll also ignore the `CC:` and `BCC:` lines.
 The `X-From:` etc... lines should be ignored for our purposes.
 All we need can be derived from the four headers  highlighted in orange.

 Many of the email messages should be ignored.
 There are messages that have no `To:` line, which we can discard.
-Ignore and sender and recipient email addresses that are not Enron related, such as `tradersnewsindexes@ipgdirect.com`, `pep <performance.>`, and `dbaughman@houston.rr.com`.
+Ignore sender and recipient email addresses that are not Enron related, such as `tradersnewsindexes@ipgdirect.com`, `pep <performance.>`, and `dbaughman@houston.rr.com`.
 Naturally, ignore any email message that has empty sender or recipient values after filtering.
 Some addresses are from Enron but are weird and we should filter them out:

 * `/o=enron/ou=eu/cn=recipients/cn=jtaylo3...@enron.com`
 * `#32@enron.com`